-The Local Government and Social Care Ombudsman issued one public report about the Council during 2020/21: the Council accepted the Ombudsman's final report and recommendations and the Ombudsman confirmed their satisfaction with the actions taken.
+The Local Government and Social Care Ombudsman issued one public report about the Council during 2020/21.
+The Council accepted the Ombudsman's final report and recommendations and the Ombudsman confirmed their satisfaction with the actions taken.

-The Council has an anti-fraud and corruption policy and strategy, led by the Council's head of anti fraud, which is being reviewed in 2021/22.
-This is supported by the whistleblowing policy which enables staff, partners and contractors to raise concerns of crime or maladministration confidentially.
+The Council has an Anti-fraud and Corruption Policy and Strategy, led by the Council's Head of Anti fraud, which is being reviewed in 2021/22.
+This is supported by the Whistleblowing Policy which enables staff, partners and contractors to raise concerns of crime or maladministration confidentially.
 This has been designed to enable referrals to be made without fear of being identified and is supported by a whistle blowing hotline supported by a third sector partner.
 The policy and associated training is being reviewed in 2021/22.

 Responsibility for health and safety ultimately rests with the Chief Executive.
-To ensure this responsibility is discharged effectively across the Council the Corporate Health and Safety Panel and departmental subgroups are established: their role includes monitoring of statistics, safety audit reports and trends of accidents, dangerous occurrences and notifiable diseases and making recommendations for and monitoring progress on corrective action on unsafe and unhealthy conditions and practices.
+To ensure this responsibility is discharged effectively across the Council the Corporate Health and Safety Panel and departmental subgroups are established.
+Their role includes the monitoring of statistics, safety audit reports and trends of accidents, dangerous occurrences and notifiable diseases and making recommendations for and monitoring progress on corrective action on unsafe and unhealthy conditions and practices.
 The Panel also monitors the effectiveness of health and safety training and communications and escalating any issues to ELT as appropriate.
 The Panel is chaired by an executive director and attended by departmental representatives, the corporate health and safety team and trade union representatives.
 During the COVID pandemic routine safety checks, a review of the Council's health and safety policy and terms of reference of the Panel were delayed.
 These reviews and actions to address the backlog are scheduled for 2021/22.

 The Information Management Steering Group (IMSG) leads the Council's strategic approach to governance of information management.
 Chaired by the Council's Chief Information Officer and Senior Information Risk Owner (SIRO), its membership includes the Caldicott Guardian, Data Protection Officer, Information Manager and key service leads.
 The Group's role is to support the Council to ensure compliance with Data Protection, Freedom of Information (FOI) and Caldicott requirements and assist in making good Information Management (IM) part of the culture of the Council.
-The Group provides advice to the Executive Management Team in respect of IM issues/incidents and has an overview of the Council's compliance with policies, procedure and guidance and commissions reviews of policies, procedure and guidance as appropriate.
+The Group provides advice to the ELT in respect of IM issues/incidents and has an overview of the Council's compliance with policies, procedure and guidance and commissions reviews of policies, procedure and guidance as appropriate.

 The Council is not meeting targets for responses to FOIs and Subject Access Requests.
-There are plans to move the Information Management service to a new directorate and improve the management of the process and reporting in 2021/22.
+There are plans to move the IM service to a new directorate and improve the management of the process and reporting in 2021/22.

-The Report in the Public Interest highlighted a number of gaps in information which may have contributed to poor decision making.
-Work is underway to ensure that the Information Management team is appropriately structured and staffed, and to develop a programme of improvement work in relation to document retention, data protection and associated training.
+The RIPI highlighted a number of gaps in information which may have contributed to poor decision making.
+Work is underway to ensure that the IM service is appropriately structured and staffed, and to develop a programme of improvement work in relation to document retention, data protection and associated training.